A joint voxel flow-phase field framework for ultra-long microstructure evolution prediction with physical regularization: Introduction

 \section{Introduction}

-Phase-field models \cite{RN95} are widely used to simulate microstructure evolution in various materials, including sintering \cite{RN92}, grain growth \cite{chen1994computer}, dendrite solidification and deposition \cite{RN93,RN94}, and spinodal decomposition \cite{cahn1961spinodal}.
-These models, governed by partial differential equations (PDEs), offer a robust framework for capturing the complex dynamics of phase transitions.
-Despite their predictive power, phase-field models can be computationally expensive and time-consuming \cite{RN97}, particularly when simulating the evolution over long periods or across large domains.
-To address these challenges, recent studies have integrated machine learning (ML) techniques with phase-field simulations to accelerate computation \cite{RN96, wang2022multi}.
-Broadly, two types of approaches have emerged: physics-informed methods, such as physics-informed neural networks (PINNs) \cite{PINNoriginal}, which aim to solve the governing PDEs more efficiently; and purely data-driven methods, which bypass PDE solving entirely by learning the evolution directly from data \cite{lanzoni2024extreme}.
-The former focuses on embedding physical laws into neural architectures to preserve fidelity, while the latter emphasizes flexibility and speed, relying on high-quality simulation or experimental data to capture spatiotemporal patterns.
+Phase-field models \cite{RN95} are widely used to simulate microstructure evolution in a broad range of materials problems, including sintering \cite{RN92}, grain growth \cite{chen1994computer}, dendrite solidification and deposition \cite{RN93,RN94}, and spinodal decomposition \cite{cahn1961spinodal}.
+Governed by partial differential equations (PDEs), these models provide a powerful framework for describing the complex dynamics of phase transformations.
+However, their high computational cost often limits their use, especially for long-time evolution or large simulation domains \cite{RN97}.
+To overcome this limitation, recent studies have introduced machine learning (ML) methods to accelerate phase-field simulations \cite{RN96, wang2022multi}.
+Existing approaches can be broadly divided into two categories: physics-informed methods, represented by physics-informed neural networks (PINNs) \cite{PINNoriginal}, which attempt to solve the governing equations more efficiently; and purely data-driven methods, which learn the evolution directly from simulation or experimental data without explicitly solving the PDEs \cite{lanzoni2024extreme}.
+The former emphasizes physical consistency, whereas the latter prioritizes flexibility and computational efficiency.